You won’t believe how delicious this gluten free zucchini bread is! The secret is the gluten free baking tips that will change the way you bake!

 ♥ Add an extra egg when you are converting a recipe to gluten free!
 This will give it a lighter, fluffy texture.

-♥ Let your batter sit for at least 30 minutes covered.
-For this particular recipe, we can just leave it on the counter top because the eggs being out 30 minutes won’t hurt.
+♥ For best results, let your batter sit for at least 30 minutes covered.
+For this particular recipe, we can just leave it on the counter top at room temperature because the eggs being out 30 minutes won’t hurt.
 Surprisingly, many gluten free bakeries leave their batter in refrigerator overnight and bake the next day!

 ♥ Bake 10 minutes past the “toothpick” check.
 This means you will have to keep an eye on your bread at the end of the bake time.
 I like to set several timers, to ensure that I don’t miss the toothpick check mark.
-Once you can insert a toothpick and it comes out clean, bake for 10 more minutes to avoid a gummy texture.
+Once you can insert a toothpick in the center of the loaf and it comes out clean, bake for 10 more minutes to avoid a gummy texture.

 *** Disclaimer: As an Amazon.com Associate, I earn from qualifying purchases made by readers clicking my links, at no extra cost to you. ***